 Why Willow Montessori Academy?

 The Montessori Method refers to a child-centered philosophy of education developed by the Italian anthropologist and physician, Dr. Maria Montessori.
 It is not affiliated with any religious or political organization.
 WMA provides an authentic Montessori education based on Dr. Montessori’s principles and the standards set forth by the American Montessori Society.
 Encouraging a child’s innate desire to learn, providing a prepared child-friendly learning environment, and supporting children’s need to work at their own pace remain the foundation of the program.
-In addition, our children learn in mixed-age classrooms under the guidance of Montessori-credentialed teachers.
+In addition, our children learn in mixed-age classrooms under the guidance of Montessori-credentialed teachers or in training.
 Learning is emphasized through all five senses, not just through listening, watching, or reading.
 Willow Montessori is dedicated to the emotional, academic, spiritual, social, and physical development of the child.

 What is meant by Spiritual Being of a Child or Development of a Child?